More information on the Dirty White Matter performance on August 8, 2018 can be found here

-Please note that the above quote is referring to whiteness as a social construct, not to white privilege. ]
+[Please note that the above quote is referring to whiteness as a social construct, not to white privilege. ]

-This project uses everyday materials, recorded interviews and group discussion.
-It focuses on what white female and femme folks can do to be accountable to women of color, though all are welcome.
-Through guided art exercises participants manipulate everyday materials that visually represent harmful ideas of whiteness and white femininity.
-While we work, we'll listen to recorded interviews with women of color discussing their experiences with whiteness and white females.
-Afterwards, we discuss as a group.
+The project uses everyday materials, group discussion, recorded interviews and guided art exercises.
+Participants will be invited to manipulate materials that visually represent harmful ideas of whiteness and white femininity.
+While we work, we'll listen to recorded interviews with women of color discussing their experiences with whiteness.
+Afterward, we'll discuss as a group.

 • Upcoming dates (2018):